juaruipav/rclgo/README.md

 **ADVICE**: This project is **under development**.
 It is not totally functional yet.

+# Update - this is being ported to ROS2 Eloquent

 ## Available functionality

 Some basic behaviors such as creating a Node, a Publisher or a Subscriber have been already implemented.
 For messages, only the std_msgs/String has been implemented by now.
 In principle, it is intended to generate custom messages with C generator and bind our own types later in go.
 For the generation of messages, templates and go generate will be used.